 CLAREMONT SUMMER is an innovative and superior option to other summer debate and leadership communication programs.
 The difference is evident in the following ways:

 1. STAFF/JUDGE CERTIFICATION

 All staff instructors and event judges or evaluators must complete a certification program.
-The Claremont Summer programs are the only extant summer debate and communication enrichment programs requiring staff instructor and judge/evaluator certification.
+The Claremont Summer programs are the only extant summer debate and communication enrichment programs requiring staff instructor and judge/evaluator certification through approved PDP certification leaders.
 Certification ensures a knowledgeable staff, diligent lesson planning, and implementation of best practices.

 2. LOWEST STUDENT – FACULTY RATIO

 It is 4-1.
 Other programs boast of ratios that are 10-1 or 16-1.
 Personal attention is assured.